 There are also plenty of maps online and driving itinerary examples to discover them all.
 For more information about Oregon’s covered bridges, click here to learn fun facts, history, and more driving and biking routes.

 Bonus Tip – Try a driving tour of Lane County’s covered bridges in the fall season to experience the best of the region’s autumn colors!

 7. Escape To Westfir For Some Quiet Reflection

 Deep in the heart of the Willamette National Forest sits the quiet town of Westfir.
 It is the townsite for Oregon’s longest covered bridge (Office Bridge) and also acts as a basecamp for many of the forest’s biking trails.

 This tiny city of around 250 residents sits along a portion of the North Fork River and was originally a mill town!
 If you’re looking for a true forest escape, this is one of the most relaxing day trips from Eugene, Oregon you can have!

 If you want to stay longer than a day, we definitely recommend staying at the Westfir Lodge.
-Built in 1925, this historic building used to be the office for the Wesfir Lumber Company but has now been converted into a beautifully historic bed and breakfast.
+Built in 1925, this historic building used to be the office for the Wesfir Lumber Company but has now been converted into a beautiful historic bed and breakfast.

 The Westfir Lodge is literally within walking distance of many scenic trails, and Office Bridge is even closer.

-They offer Forest Bathing tours that get you in touch with nature, they provide a yoga studio for guest use, and even have a Mountain Market for a quick bite to eat after an afternoon on the trails.
+They offer Forest Bathing tours that get you in touch with nature, they provide a yoga studio for guest use and even have a Mountain Market for a quick bite to eat after an afternoon on the trails.
 Come see it for yourself!

 8. Discover Endless Adventure in Oakridge, Oregon (Easiest Day Trips From Eugene, Oregon!)